Joel M. Androphy

 Joel Androphy and Sarah Frazier won a settlement with Baylor University Medical Center, Baylor Health Care System, and HealthTexas Provider Network (collectively Baylor) in a qui tam action in the United States District Court.
 Baylor agreed to settle civil charges that they engaged in false or fraudulent conduct by improperly billing federal healthcare programs for robotic stereotactic treatment delivery without corroboration of direct physician supervision and overbilling for services associated with stereotactic procedures without the necessary documentation in the medical record or as duplicative claims for services already performed and paid in conjunction with other services.
 The settlement netted the clients and government approximately $880,000.

-Joel Androphy and Sarah Frazier won an acquittal of a U.S. executive accused of Foreign Corrupt Practices Act (FCPA) violations and payments made to officials of a Mexican state-owned electric utility on January 18, 2012, after a jury trial in Houston federal court.
+Joel Androphy and Sarah Frazier won an acquittal of a U.S. executive accused of foreign corrupt practices act (FCPA) violation payments made to officials of a Mexican state-owned electric utility on January 18, 2012, after a jury trial in Houston federal court.

-Joel Androphy and Kathryn Nelson obtained a dismissal of all environmental criminal charges against a Spanish maritime company.
+Joel Androphy and Sarah Frazier obtained a dismissal of all environmental criminal charges against a Spanish maritime company.
 The international maritime company rejected all attempts by the federal government to obtain corporate pleas.

 Joel M. Androphy obtained an acquittal of a Greek maritime officer accused of environmental charges by the Department of Justice in a “magic pipe’ pollution trial.
 There are only 2 other reported acquittals in the history of these prosecutions.